Is It Alzheimer's Or Another Dementia? The Right Answer Matters

 For example, people with frontotemporal dementia may begin to behave inappropriately or make poor decisions or become insensitive to others.
 That can lead to tragic misunderstandings if family members don't know the cause, Koroshetz says.

-"Not infrequently, the spouse thinks that their spouse is just not worth being married to anymore, and they believe it's a psychological thing, and they get divorced," He says.
+"Not infrequently, the spouse thinks that their spouse is just not worth being married to anymore, and they believe it's a psychological thing, and they get divorced," he says.
 "And later there's a lot of guilt."

-One preventable cause of dementia is stroke, says Roderick Corriveau, a program director at the National Institutes of Neurological Disorders and Stroke.
+One preventable cause of dementia is stroke, says Roderick Corriveau, a program director at the National Institute of Neurological Disorders and Stroke.

 "One-third of the people who have strokes go on to have dementia," he says.
 "Preventing strokes is about preventing damage to your brain."